 How can I learn more about the Budget Allocation Model?

 The October 22nd and January 28th Open Forum presentations are available at the Key Meeting Highlights link on this website.
-Huron will engage with the steering committee, Deans, faculty senate and campus fiscal officers throughout the duration of the project.
-We encourage associates to provide feedback to these parties or submit questions through this site.
+Huron engaged with the steering committee, Deans, faculty senate and campus fiscal officers throughout the project.
+We encourage associates to provide feedback to these parties or submit questions through this site

 What will happen with Differential Tuition that colleges keep today?